When to visit the vet?

 -

 How is entropion diagnosed in cats?
 A veterinarian usually diagnoses entropion through a clinical examination of the eyes.
-The extent of the inward rolling of the eyelid and the condition of the eye are assessed.
-In some cases, additional tests may be necessary to rule out other eye diseases.
+The degree of inward rolling of the eyelid and the condition of the eye are assessed.
+In some cases, additional tests may be needed to rule out other eye diseases.

 -